akshayabankumidi/Rule-Engine/README.md

 - CORS is enabled to allow frontend and backend to run on different ports during development.
 - Input validation is implemented to prevent invalid rule strings or data formats.

-## Future Improvements

-- Implement user authentication for secure rule management
-- Add support for more complex rule operations (e.g., NOT, XOR)
-- Improve performance with caching mechanisms for frequently evaluated rules
-- Develop a more sophisticated UI for visual rule creation and management

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.